 It benefits the student by exposing them to art that teaches them about historical moments.

-Art can help students develop their memorizing, problem-solving, critical thinking, and creativity skills.
+Art can help students develop skills in memorizing, problem-solving, critical thinking, and creativity.
 Additionally, art can help students build self-confidence and self-esteem.

-Many professionals in the field of education believe that incorporating art into a student’s education benefits students in all learning areas, not just the arts.
+Many professionals in education believe that incorporating art into a student’s education benefits students in all learning areas, not just the arts.